adriaandejonge/xld-cli/README.md

-## xld update
+## xld read

-Executes an update deployment.
-This explicitly does *not* work for initial deployments.
-Use xld deploy to deploy regardless of intitial/upgrade.
+Read a configuraton item from the repository and output JSON format.

 Usage:

- - xld update <app id> <env id>
+- xld read <id>

 Examples:

- - xld update app/MyApp/2.0 env/MyEnv
+- xld read env/MyEnv
+- xld read inf/MyServer/MyTomcat

+Note: env and inf are abbreviations for Environments and Infrastructure.
+You can also use the full names:

+- xld read Infrastructure/MyServer

+You can also use the abbreviation "latest" to automatically find the newest version of an application:

+- xld read app/MyApp/latest

+## xld modify

+Not yet implemented

-## xld plan-initial
+## xld remove

-Show the steps for an initial deployment without executing.
-For execution, see xld initial
+Delete an item from the repository.

 Usage:

- - xld plan-initial <app id> <env id>
+ - xld remove <item id(s)

-Example:
+Examples:

- - xld plan-initial app/MyApp/1.0 env/MyEnv
+ - xld remove env/MyEnv

-## xld types

-Prints the list of item types installed in the XL Deploy server you connected to

-Usage:

- - xld types

-Examples

- - xld types | grep tomcat
+ - xld remove $(xld list -like %My%)

 ## xld list